 A poet/essayist born and raised in New Mexico, Erin earned an MFA from the University of Arizona and then quit poetry; eight years later, her first accepted poem won The Georgia Review‘s Loraine Williams Prize.
 Her work can also be seen now or in Boulevard, Crazyhorse, Green Mountains Review, Kenyon Review, Prairie Schooner, Radar and more.
-Erin is currently the Visiting Assistant Professor of Creative Writing at the University of Central Missouri and the co-editor of Pleiades –she is now an Acquisitions Editor for Lake Union Publishing, acquiring the best in upmarket commercial fiction.
+Erin is currently the Visiting Assistant Professor of Poetry at the University of Central Missouri and the co-editor of Pleiades –she is now an Acquisitions Editor for Lake Union Publishing, acquiring the best in upmarket commercial fiction.

 2016: Agnes Lynch Starrett Prize for Let’s All Die Happy